ALPHANSO: Open-Source Modeling of ($\alpha$,n) Neutron Source Terms: Results

 \subsection{Monoenergetic Beam Yield}

 We compare the neutron yield computed by ALPHANSO to experimental data from \citet{west_measurements_1982}.
 These experiments measured the ($\alpha$,n) yield resulting from monoenergetic $\alpha$-beams that span the range of 4 to 9 MeV incident on thick targets.
 These energies are representative of common particle accelerators and of actinide decay. \Cref{fig:west} gives the computed yields for ALPHANSO, SOURCES-4C, and SOURCES-4A.
 Recall that SOURCES-4C is limited to $\alpha$-particle energies less than 6.5 MeV.
-Additionally, \Cref{tab:west_metrics} presents mean absolute percentage error for each code, computed for energies up to 6.5 MeV (for fair comparison with SOURCES-4C) and across the entire energy range.

-Be shows the best agreement due to its simple nuclear structure, while Fe (and M316 stainless steel, which is largely composed of Fe) exhibits the largest discrepancy, which we attribute to the use of TENDL ($\alpha$,n) cross sections which lack resonant structure.
-We also note that SOURCES-4C does not contain ($\alpha$,n) cross section data for Fe, and thus is unable to produce results for an Fe or M316 stainless steel target, while ALPHANSO is does have this capability.

-The limitation of SOURCES-4C to energies below 6.5 MeV is clearly visible in \Cref{fig:west}, where yields flat-line beyond this energy due to the absence of higher-energy cross section and branching data in the SOURCES-4C data library.
-For applications involving alpha-particles above 6.5 MeV, ALPHANSO's use of modern evaluated libraries that extend to much higher energies provides a significant advantage.
+ALPHANSO and SOURCES-4A are in good agreement across the full energy range for all tested materials.